 Percussionist • Composer • Vocalist • Visual Artist

-Mike proudly uses Yamaha Drums & hardware, Vic Firth striking implements, and Humes & Berg Cases.
+Mike proudly uses Yamaha Drums and hardware, Vic Firth sticks and mallets, and Humes & Berg Cases.